 - 1. Stop the engine and remove the key from the panel. - 2.
-Unscrew the plastic filler cap (in blue on below picture) on the exchanger tank (in grey on below picture). - 3.
-Open the vent (in blue in the red circle). - You may top-up with clean water, only if amount to fill is very remote.
+Unscrew the filler cap (in blue on below picture) on the exchanger tank (in grey on below picture). - 3.
+Open the vent (in blue in the red circle). - 4.
+Top-up in using clean water only if amount to fill is remote.
 Use glycol mix if tank is almost empty. - 5.
 Stop filling when vent is overflowing. - 6.
 Reinstall the vent and the coolant cap.
 Secure them.